 Idea Exchange is your direct link to the product managers, marketers, and the development teams who create cmegroup.com and will allow you to review functionality, participate in focus and provide feedback on upcoming Web initiatives

 CME Group is the world's leading and most diverse derivatives marketplace.
-The company is comprised of five Designated Contract Markets (DCMs).
+The company is comprised of four Designated Contract Markets (DCMs).
 Further information on each exchange's rules and product listings can be found by clicking on the links to CME, CBOT, NYMEX, and COMEX.